How Stellate Ganglion Block (SGB) Offers Relief for PTSD, Pain, and Dysautonomia

 PTSD Relief

-Conditions like Complex Regional Pain Syndrome (CRPS) and other neuropathic pain disorders involve abnormal sympathetic nerve activity.
-SGB may:
+Conditions like Complex Regional Pain Syndrome (CRPS) or neuropathic pain involve overactive nerves.
+SGB can:

 Dysautonomia and POTS

-Dysautonomia, including Postural Orthostatic Tachycardia Syndrome (POTS), can cause extreme fatigue, dizziness, brain fog, and irregular heart rate.
-SGB helps by:
+Dysautonomia, including Postural Orthostatic Tachycardia Syndrome (POTS), causes symptoms like dizziness, fatigue, and irregular heart rate.
+SGB may help:

-Are in good overall health and not allergic to anesthetics
+Are in good overall health and open to non-surgical options

 What to Expect During and After the Procedure